samchrist12/K-Means-Clustering/README.txt

-# K-Means-Clustering
-Clustering Dataset Using K-Means Algorithm Python
+Clustering - Video Games -  Data - With - K-Means

+An exampe of K-Means Clustering Algorithm to Video Games data
+1. run cluster.py to display clustering result of videogames.csv

+Created by :
-2015101497 - Ferdinand
+Ferdinand
-2015101577 - Samuel Christian
+Samuel Christian
-2015102005 - Larasati
+Larasati